Falki-git/I-Whish-They-Made-UI-Customizable/README.md

 ## Things to note
-- open the mod window by selecting it from the app bar
+- open the mod window by selecting it from the app bar or by pressing CTRL + I
 - when you're satisfied with what you changed remember to save the UI by pressing the Save button
 - if you messed up and want to revert to default press the FUBAR button
 - pressing Reset resets the position of the currently selected UI group